-This SIA has been prepared by Sharyn Briggs (Appendix AP) in accordance with the Queensland Government Department of State Development, Infrastructure and Planning (DILGP) Social Impact Assessment Guideline (2013).
+This Technical Study will form one input to the preparation of an SIA by FCG which meets those requirements.
+Accordingly, it has been prepared in accordance with the Queensland Government Department of State Development, Infrastructure and Planning (DILGP) Social Impact Assessment Guideline (2013).